 Cataract surgery is the most common eye surgery performed in the United States.
-At Inland Eye Institute we offer the most advanced techniques for removing cataracts.
+At Inland Eye Institute we offer some of the most advanced techniques for removing cataracts.

 Modern cataract surgery involves removing the cataract through a very small opening on the cornea and replacing the cloudy lens with a clear plastic implant called an Intraocular Lens (IOL).
 The lens implants are made of acrylic, silicone or other types of inert plastic that remains indefinitely in the eye.
 There are different types of IOLs that provide different levels of vision after cataract surgery: